progval/Supybot-plugins/AttackProtector/README.md

 ----------------

 For each flood type, you can define a punishment.
 More common are `ban`, `kick`, or `kban`.
 You also can define modes, such as the default punishment for group joins: `mode+i`, which sets the mode `+i`.
-You also can remove a mode, with the syntax `mode-i`, or set/unset modes to the user, with `mode-v' or 'mode+v`.
+You can also remove a mode, with the syntax `mode-i`, or set/unset modes to the user, with `mode-v' or 'mode+v`.
-For a complete list of available modes, see your IRC network's help pages.
+For a complete list of available modes, see your IRC network's help pages or try `/quote help`.